-Briefly describe how the Agency/Group/Organization The City of Minneapolis City Council has several community advisory boards which

-was consulted.
-What are the anticipated outcomes of provide input to the city decision making process in areas around need

-the consultation or areas for improved coordination? identification, strategy development, priority-setting, and evaluation.
-Several

-documents and initiatives related to these boards in areas such as community

-public services around health, community livability, youth and senior living and

-other issues inform and contribute to the City's setting of priorities and strategies

-related to the Consolidated Plan.

-Agency/Group/Organization HENNEPIN COUNTY

-Agency/Group/Organization Type Housing

-Services - Housing

-Services-homeless

-Service-Fair Housing

-Publicly Funded Institution/System of Care

-What section of the Plan was addressed by Housing Need Assessment

-Consultation?
-Homeless Needs - Chronically homeless

-Homeless Needs - Families with children

-Homelessness Needs - Veterans

-Homelessness Needs - Unaccompanied youth

-Homelessness Strategy

-Non-Homeless Special Needs

-Briefly describe how the Agency/Group/Organization City and Hennepin County staff consulted and collaborated on needs identification

-was consulted.
-What are the anticipated outcomes of and analysis required for the Consolidated Plan, particularly in areas of special

-the consultation or areas for improved coordination? needs populations and homelessness.
+Briefly describe how the Agency/Group/Organization The City of Minneapolis City Council has several community advisory boards which was consulted.
+What are the anticipated outcomes of provide input to the city decision making process in areas around need the consultation or areas for improved coordination? identification, strategy development, priority-setting, and evaluation.
+Several documents and initiatives related to these boards in areas such as community public services around health, community livability, youth and senior living and other issues inform and contribute to the City's setting of priorities and strategies related to the Consolidated Plan.
+Agency/Group/Organization HENNEPIN COUNTY Agency/Group/Organization Type Housing Services - Housing Services-homeless Service-Fair Housing Services - Broadband Internet Service Providers Publicly Funded Institution/System of Care What section of the Plan was addressed by Housing Need Assessment Consultation?
+Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Homelessness Strategy Non-Homeless Special Needs Briefly describe how the Agency/Group/Organization City and Hennepin County staff consulted and collaborated on needs identification was consulted.
+What are the anticipated outcomes of and analysis required for the Consolidated Plan, particularly in areas of special the consultation or areas for improved coordination? needs populations and homelessness.
+City and County staff also collaborated on development of increasing community access to broadband opportunities.